 Kaspersky explains that a zero-day exploit occurs the same day a software vulnerability is discovered: “Usually, the program creators are quick to create a fix that improves program protection; however, sometimes hackers hear about the flaw first and are quick to exploit it.
 There is little protection against an attack when this happens because the software flaw is so new.”

 3Cross-Site Scripting (XSS)

 F5 explains that cookie poisoning is a type of cyberattack in which the cybercriminal manipulate a cookie that is sent back to a server.
-The altered cookie may be manipulated to bypass security or to steal sensitive information.
+The altered cookie may be used to bypass security or to steal sensitive information.

 Web scraping is a method of extracting specific information from a website, often to use it for their own sites.
 A web application firewall can prevent scripts or machines from extracting data from a website.

 OWASP explains that a web parameter tampering attack uses information stored in cookies, hidden fields or URL query strings to modify parameters such as user credentials, permissions, or prices.
-The cybercriminal may perform parameter tampering to exploit an application for their own benefit or to attack a third party with a man-in-the-middle attack.
+The cybercriminal may perform parameter tampering to exploit an application for their own benefit or to attack a third party with a manipulator-in-the-middle attack.

 7Exploiting Buffer Overflow Vulnerabilities

-Without a web application firewall, your clients remain vulnerable to existing threats and are at a greater risk from new types of cyberattacks that cybercriminals continually develop.
+Without a web application firewall, your clients remain vulnerable to existing threats and are at greater risk from new types of cyberattacks that cybercriminals continually develop.

-For information on the capabilities of specific products that you can use to protect your clients, see our web application firewall product comparison.
+For information on the capabilities of specific products you can use to protect your clients, see our web application firewall product comparison.